CarCareTruth Score

 Best for owners with a foam cannon who want light protection built into the weekly wash with no extra steps, and for anyone maintaining an existing wax or ceramic coating.
 Skip it if you need a strip wash before applying new wax or a fresh coating: a dedicated pH-stripping shampoo is the right tool there.
 It is also more than you need if you just want the cheapest basic soap and do not care about the added protection.

-The concentrate carries a DANGER signal word driven by a serious-eye-damage classification, plus skin irritation, on the undiluted product; both ease substantially at the 1:10·1:30 wash dilution.
-Eye protection is warranted whenever you handle the product, since you deal with the concentrate when filling the cannon and a foam lance can splash; gloves make sense when handling the concentrate.
-No respiratory protection is needed: there are no inhalation hazards and it is used outdoors.
+The concentrate carries a DANGER signal word driven by a serious-eye-damage classification, plus skin irritation, on the undiluted product; both ease substantially at the 1:10-1:30 wash dilution.
+Eye protection is warranted whenever you handle the product, since you deal with the concentrate when filling the cannon and a foam lance can splash.
+Gloves are recommended too, given the SDS §2 skin-irritation classification, especially when filling the cannon or during prolonged contact with the working solution.
+Respiratory protection is not required for normal outdoor use, though the SDS calls for a particulate mask if the foam lance is used in an unventilated garage.
 The wash solution is drain-destined; the surfactant system is confirmed readily biodegradable, but one surfactant carries an ingredient-level aquatic-toxicity flag, so keep heavy runoff out of storm drains.

 It does both.
 It is a pH-neutral foaming shampoo that lifts road film and brake dust during a normal wash, then leaves behind a thin water-repelling layer when you rinse.
 On a car washed regularly it cleans well, but it is a maintenance wash rather than a heavy strip cleaner: for a badly neglected or heavily contaminated vehicle, a dedicated cleaning shampoo or a decontamination step will do more of the lifting before this protects.